petersatsuse/azure-compute-docs/articles/virtual-machines/enable-nvme-interface.md

 ## Supported Linux OS images
 > [!NOTE]
->  For Linux virtual machines using NVMe-attached storage, Microsoft recommends setting the kernel parameter nvme_core.io_timeout=240.
+> For Linux virtual machines using NVMe-attached storage, Microsoft recommends setting the kernel parameter `nvme_core.io_timeout` to `240` seconds.
 This setting effectively disables OS-level NVMe IO timeouts, ensuring that Azure's host-level timeout mechanism takes precedence to handle disk failures or interruptions.
-Some older Linux images may have the default io_timeout set to 30 seconds, which can cause the OS to timeout IOs before Azure can intervene.
+> Some older Linux images may have the default `io_timeout` set to 30 seconds, which can cause the OS to timeout IOs before Azure can intervene.
 - Almalinux 8.x
 - Almalinux 9.x
 - Debian 11